· Legal · 9 min read

 During the Ceremony Your Utah-licensed officiant will guide you through the legal vows required by Utah law.
 You’ll present your license, exchange vows, and sign your marriage documents.
 Your two witnesses will also sign, completing all Utah legal requirements.

 After the Ceremony We’ll file your paperwork with the Utah county office.
-You’ll receive your digital marriage certificate immediately after the ceremony—typically within minutes!
+You’ll receive your digital marriage certificate immediately after the ceremony, typically within minutes.
 Your official physical Utah marriage certificate will arrive in the mail within 7-10 business days.
 This certificate is 100% valid and recognized in all 50 states.

-Questions Couples Ask Most
+Online Marriage FAQ: What Couples Ask Most

 Will my online marriage be valid in every state?
 Absolutely, 100% yes.
 Under the Full Faith and Credit Clause of the U.S. Constitution, your Utah marriage performed by Vowed and Clear must be recognized in all 50 states.
-There are no exceptions, no strings attached—it’s fully legal everywhere in America.
+There are no exceptions, no strings attached.
+It’s fully legal everywhere in America.

 Can same-sex couples get married online?
 Absolutely.
 Our services are inclusive of all couples, and we follow the same legal standards regardless of gender or orientation.

-We already had a symbolic ceremony—can we make it legal now?
+We already had a symbolic ceremony.
+Can we make it legal now?
 Yes.
 Many couples come to us after a non-legally binding ceremony.
 As long as you obtain a valid Utah marriage license, we can formalize your union with a fully legal ceremony that will be recognized in all 50 states.

 Online Marriage and International Couples

 U.S. Citizens Living Abroad If you’re a U.S. citizen overseas, you can absolutely be legally married online through our Utah-based service.
 Your Utah marriage certificate will be recognized throughout the United States.
-If you’re hoping your host country will recognize the marriage as well, check with the local consulate—and know that we can help with apostille documentation to make the process smoother.
+If you’re hoping your host country will recognize the marriage as well, check with the local consulate, and know that we can help with apostille documentation to make the process smoother.

 International Partners Utah’s online marriage laws are particularly accommodating for international couples.
 Both partners can be anywhere in the world during the ceremony.
 Your Utah marriage certificate will be fully valid in all 50 U.S. states.
 For recognition in other countries, we can assist with apostille services and documentation.